These are a few notes and reflections on the early chapters of Luhmann’s Love as Passion: The Codification of Intimacy

-The understanding issue also applies to close friendship, which is all the effort to understand and accept another person.
+The understanding issue also applies to close friendship, which is all about the effort to understand and accept another person.
 Deep friendship is not so different than love; it just lacks the sexual aspect.

 Friendship, if we think of it as communication medium, may have evolved to deal with (not actually solve) the problem of psychic closure, or the sense of aloneness.
 This “problem” can never be completely solved.
 Communication in general, or society, evolved to try solve that problem.
 Language doesn’t solve the problem of the operational closure of psychic systems, but it works well enough to coordinate human actions.

 Passion is only one kind of love.
 In addition to intimate friendship, there is, of course parental love, etc. Each kind of love has its own semantics.

 love solves its own attendant communicative problems in a completely unique manner.
 To put it paradoxically, love is able to enhance communication by largely doing without communication.
 It makes use primarily of indirect communication, relies on anticipation and on having already understood.
 And love can thus be damaged by explicit communication, by discreet questions and answers, because such openness would indicate that something has not been understood as a matter of course.
 (25)

 Georg Simmel said something similar–that married couples should not share all their secrets.
 A degree of separation in necessary and healthy.
-The individual resides simultaneously inside and outside the marriage.
+The individual is observable inside and outside of a marriage or intimate relationship.
 A great deal of the experience of each member of intimate relationship will be excluded from the relationship/social system.

 Although passion breaks all the rules of morality and common sense, it is “nevertheless tolerated as a sort of disease and honored by being assigned a special role” (26).